fpereiro/redpad/readme.md

 But reading originals in a language that you don't know well can be a pain when you need to look up a word.
 Especially in a tablet.

 It would be nice to have the translation in the text itself.
-Here's things that would make it extra nicer:
+Other qualities of an ideal interlined book are:

-- Appear and disappear when I want, at the touch of a button.
+- Make the translation appear and disappear when I want, at the touch of a large, always visible button.
 - Have pages, so it's easy to scroll.
 - The translations should be longer than a word and shorter than a sentence.
-- Be accessible while offline.
+- The book should be accessible while offline.
-- Be responsive and useful on tablets and phones.
+- The book should be responsive and useful on tablets and phones.

 ## How does this look like?